aflueckiger/flair-tiger/README.md

 Thater, Stefan.
 "Fine-Grained POS Tagging of German Social Media and Web Texts."
 In *International Conference of the German Society for Computational Linguistics and Language Technology*, pp. 72-80.
 Springer, Cham, 2017.

+## Footnotes

 ​	[1](#sdfootnote1anc)  https://sites.google.com/site/empirist2015/home/shared-task-data

-​	[2](#sdfootnote2anc) Since our model is character-based, there are no actual OOV-words but rather unseen words during the training phase.
+​	[2](#sdfootnote2sym) Since our model is character-based, there are no actual OOV-words but rather unseen words during the training phase.
 We still refer to them as OOV in the following text.

 ​	[3](#sdfootnote3anc)   Annotation guidelines: https://sites.google.com/site/empirist2015/home/annotation-guidelines.